YanivHajaj/Software-Engineering-Project-1/READ_ME.txt

 	- SMSApp: This is where you can manage your sms app, it contains an ArrayList of PrivateChat, which contains a Contact and an ArrayList of Messages(message, initator).
-		SMSApp.PrivateChat methods:
+			  To make things more interesting, we also add the option to receive a message from an existing Contact SMSApp.PrivateChat methods:
 			- Constructor: It demands to receive a Contact (and nothing else)
 			- addMessage: